 We support clients to get the basics in place, whilst advising on a wide range of employment matters.
 Our clients range from the very small with just two or three employees, right the way up to bigger organisations with 50+ employees.

-In this blog series, HR Consultant Melissa Marlow takes you through the most frequently asked questions about “data protection and GDPR”.
+Here are our most frequently asked questions about “data protection and GDPR”.

 Does the General Data Protection Regulation (GDPR) apply to small employers?